 With curly oats, with mustachioed barley.

-kite, kite, what are you doing?
+Kite, kite, what are you doing?

 I'm digging a hole.